p4lang/p4c/backends/graphs/README.md

 dot <name>.dot -Tpng > <name>.png
 ```

-## Improvement ideas

-  - change representation of controls: instead of adding a vertex labelled with
-    the control name when the control is invoked, group the control contents
-    into a "subgraph"

 ## Example

 Here is the graph generated for the ingress control block of the